contentful/11ty-contentful-starter/README.md

 └───────────────────┴────┘
 The import took a few seconds (27s)

-The following 0 errors and 11 warnings occurred:

-10:10:44 - Rate limit error occurred.
-Waiting for 1582 ms before retrying...
-10:10:44 - Rate limit error occurred.
-Waiting for 1507 ms before retrying...
-10:10:45 - Rate limit error occurred.
-Waiting for 1543 ms before retrying...
-10:10:45 - Rate limit error occurred.
-Waiting for 1594 ms before retrying...
-10:10:47 - Rate limit error occurred.
-Waiting for 1579 ms before retrying...
-10:10:68 - Rate limit error occurred.
-Waiting for 1660 ms before retrying...
-10:10:69 - Rate limit error occurred.
-Waiting for 1524 ms before retrying...
-10:10:70 - Rate limit error occurred.
-Waiting for 1584 ms before retrying...
-10:10:78 - Rate limit error occurred.
-Waiting for 1654 ms before retrying...
-10:10:79 - Rate limit error occurred.
-Waiting for 1661 ms before retrying...
-10:10:80 - Rate limit error occurred.
-Waiting for 1639 ms before retrying...
 The import was successful.
 ```

 * For this project we have a few different Content Types on Contentful.
-  * This example has a few different content types apended with the word `Block`. `bannerBlock`, `cardBlock`, `contentBlock`, `featuretteBlock` and `footerBlock` all represent individual components used to create a page.
+  * This example has a few different content types appended with the word `Block`. `bannerBlock`, `cardBlock`, `contentBlock`, `featuretteBlock` and `footerBlock` all represent individual components used to create a page.
 You can create as many of them as you'd like.
   * ![Screenshot of a Block](images/contentBlock.png)
   * `Page` is used to manage the layout for individual pages and also build the routes for the site.
 You can add individual `Block` content to create the page layout.
 By rearranging the blocks you can adjust the order of the page itself.
 The slug style section link is used to manage routing on the site.
 You can have multiple instances of this content type.
 When you publish a page it'll automatically be added to the menu.
   * ![Screenshot of Page Content Type](images/page.png)